rjwthree/PISA_2018/README.md

 ## Results

-The full output from all 74 countries and 6 regions is available for [math](https://github.com/rjwthree/PISA_2018/blob/master/Full%20output%20(math).csv) and [reading](https://github.com/rjwthree/PISA_2018/blob/master/Full%20output%20(reading).csv) in csv files, but is difficult to read because there are so many analyses and countries.
+The full output from all 74 countries is available for [math](https://github.com/rjwthree/PISA_2018/blob/master/Full%20output%20(math).csv) and [reading](https://github.com/rjwthree/PISA_2018/blob/master/Full%20output%20(reading).csv) in csv files, but is difficult to read because there are so many analyses and countries.
 I've visualized some of the results and hyperlinked them in the discussion below.
 See further down for definitions of all my effect sizes.

 ### Summary of results